eykd/convoke/README.md

 # Convoke

-A decentralized app configuration toolkit that tries to do things right.
+A decentralized async-first app configuration toolkit that tries to do things right.

     from convoke.configs import BaseConfig, env_field
     from convoke.bases import Base